 Improve Your Listings With These Apps and Tools

 Nothing is more important than your listings.
-They’re your single-biggest marketing tool — not to mention your first impression with buyers.
+They’re your single-biggest marketing tool as a real estate agent — not to mention your first impression with buyers.

 And while a vivid description and stellar listing photos are a great start, they’re often not enough for today’s digitally-savvy homebuyers — particularly those buying from afar.

-If you want to impress this cohort of the market — or just better market your properties in general, then your listings need to go a bit further than that.
+If you want to impress this cohort of the real estate market — or just better market your properties in general, then your listings need to go a bit further than that.

 Fortunately, adding that extra wow factor doesn’t take a lot of work.
-Thanks to a few handy technologies, you can easily stage a home, map out its floor plan, or even create entire websites dedicated to a property — all in a matter of minutes.
+Thanks to a few handy technologies, you can easily stage a home, map out its floor plan, or even create entire websites dedicated to a property that will be sure to wow any potential buyer — all in a matter of minutes.

 Do you want to improve your listings and help your sellers fetch top-dollar for their homes?
 These apps and tools can help you do it.